What is Structural Family Systems Theory & Therapy?Â

 What are the basic assumptions of structural family therapy?

-Structure: A second key assumption is that family problems often stem from structural issues rather than individual pathology.
-The structure refers to the invisible set of rules, roles, and patterns that govern how family members interact.
+Structure: A second key assumption is that problems often stem from within structural issues rather than individual pathology.
+The structure refers to the invisible set of rules, roles, and patterns that govern how members interact.

-Hierarchy is particularly important in structural family therapy.
-A well-functioning family has a clear generational boundary, with parents in charge and children having age-appropriate responsibilities and freedoms.
+Hierarchy is particularly important in SFT.
+A well-functioning system has a clear generational boundary, with parents in charge and children having age-appropriate responsibilities and freedoms.
 Older children might have more responsibility, but are still not as influential as caregivers.

-Symptoms: Dysfunction in a family emergest as symptoms in one or more members of the family, usually a child.
-This is seen as a problem in the family, not in the individual.
-They're called the 'IP' - 'Identified Patient, because actually the whole family is being treated.
+Symptoms: Dysfunction in a family emerges as behavioral or mental health symptoms in one or more members, usually a child.
+This is seen as a problem not in the individual.
+They're called the 'IP' - 'Identified Patient, because actually the whole system is being treated.

 What are the goals of structural family therapy?

-Increasing the scope of communication, the third goal, involves improving communication by helping family members develop more effective ways of expressing themselves and understanding each other.
-This might mean helping an authoritarian parent develop a softer approach, teaching family members to express feelings directly rather than through behavior, or helping parents communicate limits and expectations clearly to their children.
+Increasing the scope of communication, the third goal, involves improving communication by helping the system develop more effective ways of expressing themselves and understanding each other.
+This might mean helping an authoritarian parent develop a softer approach, teaching system members to express feelings directly rather than through behavior, or helping parents communicate limits and expectations clearly to their children.
 The focus is on creating patterns of communication that support both connection and healthy autonomy.

 Improving conflict resolution skills, builds on the previous objectives.
 Many families either avoid conflict entirely or handle it in ways that damage relationships.
 The therapist helps families develop new ways to address disagreements constructively, teaching them to negotiate differences while maintaining respect and connection.
 This might involve learning to listen actively, express needs clearly, and work together to find solutions that consider everyone's perspectives.